 "Have you also learned that secret from the river; that there is no such thing as time?"
 That the river is everywhere at the same time... and that the present only exists for it, not the shadow of the past nor the shadow of the future" The above quote is from Herman Hesse's Siddhartha.
 I remember … Continue reading Rethinking Independent Reading and “Just Right” Texts: The Continuing Case for Whole-Class Literacy Instruction

 As a result of students feeling bored and education being deemed “irrelevant” to their immediate lives, a number of tactics have been introduced as antidotes to the boring, outdated, factory model of schooling.
 We can either give 100% choice of low-level young adult fiction books featuring diverse characters, or as in Peter Greene’s recent Forbes … Continue reading Should We Make Our Lessons Relevant?

 This post is a part of a series I’m writing about the evidence based instructional practices I implemented in student teaching.
 This is post #2.
 You can read post #1 here: Simple, Not Easy: How giving my students space to think improved engagement and learning.
-Because of the power dynamic in schools, students often … Continue reading Building Background Knowledge to Boost Reading Comprehension and Critical Analysis
+Because of the power dynamic in schools, students often … Continue reading Curating Text Sets to Build Background Knowledge and Boost Reading Comprehension

 Student-teaching is over.
 We submitted our final essays on To Kill a Mockingbird, and all that is left is to watch the movie, and do end-of-the-year stuff next week.
 Now that I’m here, I can finally stop and reflect on what I’ve done over the past few months-- my trial run if you will.
 I … Continue reading Simple, Not Easy: How Giving My Students the Space to Think Improved Engagement and Learning